Constitution and Management Committee

 28. The annual subscription for membership of the Association will be payable on submitting an application.

-29. For the inaugural year of the formation of the Association, it is proposed that the following levels of subscription will be payable:
+29. For the inaugural year of the formation of the Association, the following levels of subscription will be payable:

 a.
 Full members: £10;